Last revised August 2024

 All tenure system faculty and specialized faculty positions are deemed automatically exempt from civil service classifications under the 36e (4) exemption criterion stated in the SUCSS rules.
 The SUCSS rules mandate, however, that each academic professional position be individually exempted.
 We describe this exemption process in Section 4.2: Job Description Review Process.

-Appointments to tenure system faculty positions and key administrative positions require the positive recommendation of the President and direct approval by the BoT.
-BoT approval prior to the beginning date is required for all new tenure system appointments.
-See the “Appointments Requiring Direct Approval by the Board of Trustees” in the Attachments section of this Communication for the current practice and process for submitting appointments for BoT approval.
-The process and procedural requirements set forth in this attachment are subject to change by the BoT as it exercises its statutory authority over appointments.
+Appointments to tenure system faculty positions and key administrative positions require the positive recommendation of the President and direct approval by the Board of Trustees.
+Board of Trustees approval prior to the beginning date is required for all new tenure system appointments.
+See the “Appointments Requiring Direct Approval by the Board of Trustees” in the Attachments section of this Communication for the current practice and process for submitting appointments for Board of Trustees approval.
+The process and procedural requirements set forth in this attachment are subject to change by the Board of Trustees as it exercises its statutory authority over appointments.

-Appointments to non-tenure system faculty, most academic professional staff, and hourly academic appointments are approved by the President and reported to the BoT as informational matters.
-All cases submitted to the President’s Office for submission to the BoT (for approval or informational reporting) must be forwarded through the appropriate administrative channel and must carry the endorsement of the appropriate executive officers.
+Appointments to non-tenure system faculty, most academic professional staff, and hourly academic appointments are approved by the President and reported to the Board of Trustees as informational matters.
+All cases submitted to the President’s Office for submission to the Board of Trustees (for approval or informational reporting) must be forwarded through the appropriate administrative channel and must carry the endorsement of the appropriate executive officers.
 This communication identifies the necessary campus approvals and appropriate procedures for each of the various categories of academic appointments.
-Contact Illinois Human Resources with any questions related to BoT approval of appointments.
+Contact the Office of the Provost or the Office of Illinois Human Resources with any questions related to Board of Trustees approval of appointments.

 Definitions of Academic Positions

-This section defines the following groups of academic positions: tenure system faculty; specialized faculty; postdoctoral research associate and postdoctoral fellow; academic professional (“AP”) (including visiting academic professional); and academic hourly.
+This section defines the following groups of academic positions: tenure system faculty; specialized faculty, including postdoctoral research associates; postdoctoral fellows; academic professional (“AP”) (including visiting academic professional); and academic hourly.
 In addition, title modifiers are also described in this section.

 Tenure System Faculty